fredrikaverpil/creosote/README.md

 Yes, you can use the `--exclude-deps` argument to specify one or more dependencies you do not wish to get warnings for.

-This feature meant to be used for dependencies you must specify in your dependencies spec file, but which you don't necessarily import in your source code.
+This feature is intended for dependencies you must specify in your dependencies spec file, but which you don't import in your source code.
 An example of such a dependency are database drivers, which are commonly only defined in connection strings and will signal to the ORM which driver to use.

 ### Can I run Creosote in a GitHub Action workflow?